Is Pumpkin Good for Dogs

 Too much of a good thing is bad

-Even if you don't have a pumpkin nearby or you don’t have the time to go look for it in nearby supermarkets, it doesn't mean you have to squash the idea of supporting your dog's gut health.
-This is where our Pet Parents® Probiotics SoftSupps® come in.
+Even if you don't have any pumpkin, or the time to go search for it at the supermarkets, it doesn't mean you have to squash the idea of supporting your dog's gut health.
+This is where our Probiotic SoftSupps® come handy.

-The pumpkin in our supplements has valuable nutrients that help support optimum health for your dog.
-It is loaded with fiber, vitamins, & minerals that support the digestive tract, helping relieve an upset stomach & treat diarrhea & constipation, and other gastrointestinal disorders.
+The pumpkin in our supplements contains valuable nutrients to help support optimum health for your dog.
+It is loaded with fiber, vitamins and minerals that support the digestive tract.
+It also helps relieve an upset stomach, diarrhea, constipation and other gastrointestinal disorders.

 Note: Please read the dosage amount on the bottle.